 Notes

-- You may also use ginger snaps or ginger nut cookies.
-If you don't have ginger cookies, you can just use plain cookies and add 1 tablespoon of gingerbread spices (½ tablespoon ground ginger, ½ tablespoon ground cinnamon), to taste.
+1. If you don’t have ginger cookies, you can use plain sweet cookies and add 1 tablespoon of gingerbread spices (1/2 tablespoon ground ginger, 1/2 tablespoon ground cinnamon), to taste.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.